DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Related Work

-In these VLM based deepfake detection works, although textual descriptions of forgery regions and types are output to augment explainability, their ultimate goal is still the objective classification of real and fake.
-On the other hand, the DREAM task in this paper focuses on the subjective realism rating.
-There are also some work \cite{Korshunov2021SubjectiveVideos, Lu2023SeeingImages} discussing the discrepancies between detection models and human perception of deepfakes.
-For example, the deepfake traces may oftentimes be not perceivable by humans and still be classified as fake by models, while there are also perceptually obvious fake samples that can escape detection models.
+There are also some papers \cite{Korshunov2021SubjectiveVideos, Lu2023SeeingImages} discussing the discrepancies between detection models and human perception of visual deepfakes.
+They found the deepfake traces may oftentimes be not perceivable by humans and still be classified as fake by models, while there are also perceptually obvious fake samples that can escape detection models.
+Apart from visual deepfake, analysis on human perception of audio deepfake and its machine learning detectors is conducted in \cite{Muller2022HumanDeepfakes, Warren2024BetterDetectors}, and the perception of cross-modal audiovisual deepfake is studied in \cite{Hashmi2024UnderstandingInsights}.
+We note that the perception of audio and audiovisual deepfakes is broadly related to our work, but we focus on the visual deepfake in this work.